-In connection with the Annual Report of DelMar Pharmaceuticals, Inc. (the "Company") on Form 10-K for the fiscal year ended June 30, 2017 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Jeffrey Bacha, Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C. section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Annual Report of DelMar Pharmaceuticals, Inc. (the "Company") on Form 10-K for the fiscal year ended June 30, 2018 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Saiid Zarrabian, Chief Executive Officer of the Company, certify to my knowledge and in my capacity, pursuant to 18 U.S.C. section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that: